nadeulab/IgCaller/README.md

 *	minAltDepth (-ad): Alt depth cut off to consider a nucleotide [0-inf, default=1].
 *	vafCutoff (-vaf): VAF cut off to consider a mutation when working with phased reads and without phased reads, respectively [two numbers between 0-1 separated by comma, default=0.5,0.1].
 *	vafCutoffNormal (-vafN): VAF cut off to consider a variant in the normal sample [0-1, default=0.20].
-* scoreCutoff (-s): Minimum score supporting a gene rearrangement in order to be considered as high confidence [default='empty'; will consider 5 for seqDepth = low, 10 for int, and 15 for high].
+* scoreCutoff (-s): Minimum score supporting a gene rearrangement in order to be reported in the filtered output file as PASS [default='empty'; will consider 5 for seqDepth = low, 10 for int, and 15 for high].
+* scoreCutoffLowConfidence (-slc): Minimum score supporting a gene rearrangement in order to be reported in the filtered output file as LowConfidence [default='empty'; not used (i.e., only PASS rearrangements are reported)].
-* scoreCutoffFilter (-sf): Minimum score supporting a gene rearrangement in order to be kept during the analysis (intermediate filtering step to speed up the analysis) [default='empty'; will consider 2 for seqDepth = low, 5 for int, and 10 for high].
+* scoreCutoffFilter (-sf): Minimum score supporting a gene rearrangement in order to be kept during the analysis (intermediate filtering step to speed up the analysis) [default='empty'; will consider 2 for seqDepth = low, 3 for int, and 5 for high].
-* scoreCutoffCSR (-scsr): Minimum score supporting a CSR rearrangement in order to be considered as high confidence [default='empty'; will consider 5 for seqDepth = low, 10 for int, and 15 for high].
+* scoreCutoffCSR (-scsr): Minimum score supporting a CSR rearrangement in order to be reported in the filtered output file as PASS [default='empty'; will consider 5 for seqDepth = low, 10 for int, and 15 for high].
+* predefinedFilterMode (-pfm): Mode of the predefined filtering step for gene rearrangements [soft/hard, default=soft]. 'soft' = less strict; 'hard' = more strict.
 *	reportOnlyProductive (-rop): Report only productive rearrangements in the 'output_filtered' file [no/oof/yes, defaul=no]. 'no' = report all rearrangements identified. 'oof' means out-of-frame and is used to filter out as unproductive only those rearrangements with an out-of-frame junction or, in other words, to report both productive rearrangements and in-frame rearrangements that are unproductive due to stop codons. 'yes' = report only productive rearrangements.

 ###### Oncogenic rearrangements (i.e., translocations, etc.):